Borrowing

 What asset do I need to repay?

-You repay your loan in the same asset you borrowed.
-For example, if you borrow 100 ADA you will pay back 100 ADA + interest accrued.
+You must repay your full loan in the asset you borrowed.
+For example, if you borrow 100 ADA you will pay back 100 ADA + interest accrued when you repay the loan.

 How much would I pay in interest?

-The interest rate you would pay on the loan(s) is based on the borrowing rate which is calculated from the supply and demand ratio (called the Utilization Rate) of the asset.
-Additionally you must consider the interest rate of a variable rate loan changes constantly as supply and borrow actions are executed in a Market, impacting the total you would pay in interest.
-In the Dashboard section of the app your current borrowing rate will be displayed in the Borrow Markets section of your dashboard.
+The interest rate you pay on your loan(s) is based on the borrowing rate which is calculated from the current supply and demand ratio of the borrowed asset (called Market Utilization).
+Additionally the variable rates update continuously as supply and borrow actions are processed in a market, impacting the total you would pay in interest.
+In the Dashboard section of the app the current borrowing rate for each market will be displayed in the Assets to Borrow section.

 What is the collateral factor?

-A Market's collateral factor can range from 0-90%, and determines the commensurate increase in liquidity (borrow limit) that a user receives by minting the qToken.
+A market's collateral factor can range from 0-90%, and determines the liquidity that a user receives against their qToken collateral.

-Typically, high Market Cap or liquid assets have high collateral factors and low Market Cap or illiquid assets have low collateral factors.
+Typically, high market cap or liquid assets have higher collateral factors and low market cap or illiquid assets have lower collateral factors.
 This is done to protect liquidity protocols from backing a large percent of liabilities with illiquid assets marked by increased volatility.
-If a Market has a 0% collateral factor, the asset can't be used as collateral (or seized in liquidation), while it can still be borrowed.
+If a market has a 0% collateral factor, the asset can't be used as collateral (or seized in liquidation), while it can still be borrowed.

-Collateral factors can be updated through community governance in the Liqwid DAO, to adapt to changing market conditions.
+Collateral factors can be updated through on-chain community governance votes in the Liqwid DAO, to adapt to changing market conditions.

 When do I need to repay my borrowed assets?

 Borrow positions are perpetual in Liqwid meaning there is no fixed time period where you must repay the loan.
-If your position is secure (Account Liquidity> 0), you can borrow for as long of a time period as you want.
-You must consider as time passes, the accrued interest on your loan will increase causing your borrow limit to decrease, which could result in increasing the likelihood of reaching the liquidation threshold.
+If your position is secure (health factor > 1), you can borrow for as long of a time period as you want.
+The accrued interest on your loan will increase over time causing your remaining borrowable amount to decrease.
+This could result in increasing the possibility of reaching the liquidation threshold.

-In order to repay the loan you navigate to your open positions right above the Borrow Markets section of your dashboard and click the "Repay" button for the asset you borrowed from the protocol and want to repay.
-Select the amount to pay back and confirm the transaction.
+To repay your loan browse to your open positions in the "Your borrows" section of the dashboard and click the "Repay" button for the asset you borrowed and want to repay.
+Select the amount to repay and confirm the transaction in your connected wallet.

 How do I avoid liquidation?

-Maintaining conservative borrow limit levels helps avoid the reduction of your Account Liquidity to the threshold that would trigger liquidations, you can do this by repaying the loan or supplying more assets in order to increase your borrow limit.
-Of these two available options to safely manage your borrow position, repaying the loan would increase your borrow limit more (since each USD repaid increases your borrow limit 1:1 but each USD supplied increases your borrow limit 1 USD x the collateral factor of the asset).
+Maintaining a strong health factor (above 2) helps avoid risk of reaching the liquidation threshold that would trigger a collateral liquidations.
+You can do this by repaying your loan or depositing more collateral assets in your loan position to increase your health factor.
+Of these two available options to safely manage your borrow position, repaying the loan would increase your health factor more (since each USD repaid increases your health factor 1:1 but each USD supplied increases your health factor 1 USD x the collateral factor of the asset).

 Borrowing questions

-If you still have any questions on the protocol design or mechanisms, please reach out to the Liqwid team in the official Discord.
+If you still have any questions on the protocol design or mechanisms related to borrowing, please reach out to the Liqwid team in the official Discord.